Tell me exactly what you saw and what you think it means.

 The role of women as Hollywood storytellers—and the power they exercise in their efforts to express themselves—has been central to my work.
 My first book, Feminist Hollywood: From Born in Flames to Point Break, examined a group of women directors who entered commercial Hollywood from the realm of 1970s counter cinema.
 My follow-up, Magnolia, was the first full-length study of the Paul Thomas Anderson film.
 I have also explored the historical and cultural significance of such pioneering women as Carole Lombard, Jodie Foster, Sally Field, Kathryn Bigelow, Susan Seidelman, and Sofia Coppola.

-I currently teach film studies at the University of Miami, where I am Chair of the Department of Cinematic Arts, which leaves precious little time for my other passions — haunting vintage shops and reveling in the excesses of noir’s hard-boiled loners, fatal women, and wise-cracking dames.
+I currently teach film studies at the University of Miami, where I am Associate Dean of Graduate Studies in the School of Communication, which leaves precious little time for my other passions — haunting vintage shops and reveling in the excesses of noir’s hard-boiled loners, fatal women, and wise-cracking dames.